Charles Jenkins (basketball): NBA: Golden State Warriors

-In the 2011 NBA draft, combo guard Jenkins was selected in the second round (44th overall) by the Golden State Warriors after the team had taken shooting guard Klay Thompson with their first round pick (11th) earlier in the night.
+In the 2011 NBA draft, combo guard Jenkins was selected in the second round (44th overall) by the Golden State Warriors after the team had taken shooting guard Klay Thompson with their first-round pick (11th) earlier in the night.
 Due to the 2011 NBA lockout, Jenkins signed with the Italian team Teramo Basket of the Lega Basket Serie A on November 24, 2011.
 However, the lockout ended within two weeks and he left Teramo without playing any games for the club.

 On December 9, 2011, he officially signed with the Warriors, coached by Mark Jackson.
 Twenty-two-year-old Jenkins made his NBA debut on December 25, 2011, in the Warriors' 2011–12 season opener against the Los Angeles Clippers.
 Briefly entering the contest, he finished with one assist in 1 minute of action.
 Settling into the role of fighting for the twenty-three-year-old starting point guard Steph Curry's backup minutes, rookie Jenkins ended up getting unexpected opportunities towards the end of the lockout-shortened season due to the third-year player Curry's persistent ankle injuries.
 Though the team had signed Nate Robinson early into the season to take most of Curry's point guard backup minutes, Jenkins would end up often starting in place of injured Curry.
 The rookie's minutes especially increased from March 2012, as Curry was ruled out for the rest of the season and Monta Ellis got traded.
 On March 24, 2012, Jenkins scored career-high 27 points in a 90–87 loss to the Portland Trail Blazers, continuing to post improved numbers until the end of the season and finishing with an average of 5.8 points and 3.3 assists in 51 games, 28 of them starts.
-The Warriors failed to make the playoffs; several days after their season ended, the team promoted its assistant general manager and former player agent Bob Myers to be the new general manager while simultaneously demoting existing GM Larry Riley to a scouting position.
+The Warriors failed to make the playoffs; several days after their season ended, the team demoted their GM Larry Riley to a scouting position while simultaneously promoting the assistant general manager, former player agent Bob Myers, to be the new general manager.

 Heading into his second season at Golden State, twenty-three-year-old Jenkins participated in the NBA Summer League in Las Vegas throughout July 2012.
 Playing alongside Warriors teammates such as rookie Harrison Barnes and fellow second-year player Klay Thompson, Jenkins had a good showing as the team won each of its five games with Jenkins the top scorer in two of them.
 Just before the Summer League, in anticipation of Robinson leaving, the team had signed point guard Jarrett Jack with the question of who would be Curry's primary backup in the upcoming season, Jack or Jenkins, initially left open.

 Once the season began, Jenkins saw his role on the team diminished severely, getting very little playing time with Curry back healthy and newly-acquired Jack getting most of the backup minutes.
 On February 21, 2013, Jenkins was traded to the Philadelphia 76ers for a second-round draft pick.